iGio90/Hooah-Trace/README.md

 # Hooah Trace

-a simple yet powerful instruction tracing for frida. an hook is placed to target provided which start the instruction tracing using frida Stalker.
+a simple yet powerful instruction tracing for frida.

+an hook is placed to target provided which start the instruction tracing using frida Stalker.

+currently supporting only 64bit arch as we rely on stalker

 ## install